moliver28/resume/_data-science/impact.md

 ---
 layout: page
 title: Project IMPACT
-description: I was awarded a fellowship to develop a strategy for commercializing a new asthma management application (IMPACT) that targets school-aged children.
+description: Business strategy case study for commercializing a new childhood asthma management application (IMPACT).
 img: /assets/img/kid_asthma.jpg
 importance: 1
-category: work
+category: business and research case studies
 ---

 <a href = "https://nursing.uw.edu/person/jennifer-sonney/">Dr. Jen Sonney</a> at the University of Washington's School of Nursing had developed a prototype for a new asthma management app (IMPACT) in collaboration with children with asthma and their parents.
 She wanted to take the app to market but needed some help.
 As a sole researcher for this project I conducted:
 - user and stakeholder interviews